 - Short-term memory loss

 Alcohol addiction and episodes of regular drinking can result in malnourishment, as people may eat fewer balanced meals.
 Also, alcohol withdrawal can cause stomach upset and appetite loss.
 Alcohol abuse can deplete the body of much-needed vitamins and nutrients as well.

 For example, alcohol can cause a deficiency of vitamin B1 (thiamine), and, in fact, as many as 80% of people struggling with alcoholism suffer from it.
 A thiamine deficiency can induce a condition known as Wernicke’s encephalopathy (WE).
 WE is a disorder that can result in profound mental confusion, as well as a lack of control over eye movement and motor coordination.

 Most of the time, Wernicke’s encephalopathy progresses into Korsakoff syndrome.
-This condition is characterized by difficulty forming new memories, learning problems, confusion, and confabulation.
+This condition is characterized by difficulty forming new memories, learning problems, and confusion.

 Impairment in learning and memory deficiencies in addition to problems with motor skills make Korsakoff syndrome a severe disorder that requires specialized treatment.
 In fact, it is estimated that only about 25% of people will recover fully from the disease.